digital-asset/daml-katacoda/dojos/dojo101/1_template.md

 ![IDE Help](/vivek-da/courses/dojos/dojo101/assets/idehelp.png)

-A DAML file defines a module.
-The first line of a DAML file gives the module a name.
+A Daml file defines a module.
+The first line of a Daml file gives the module a name.
 In this case, its `Rentals`, thus the file name `Rentals.daml`.

 ## Task 1